-A Paris Museum Has 18,000 Skulls.
-It’s Reluctant to Say Whose.
+A Paris museum has 18,000 skulls.
+It’s reluctant to say whose

 While France has led the way in Europe in investigating and returning colonial-era collections of artifacts — cultural objects, made by human hands — it has lagged behind its neighbors when it comes to remains.

 Museums in Germany, the Netherlands and Belgium have all developed clear protocols for dealing with remains, with different restitution criteria from artifacts.
 Claims for cultural objects usually consider the conditions under which they were taken; for remains, a claimant usually just has to prove an ancestral connection.
 In several recent high-profile cases, museums in those countries have returned skulls and mummified heads, with promises for further transparency and accountability.

 In the United States, a 1990 federal law has facilitated the return of Native American remains, although restitutions have moved at a slow pace.
 A number of prominent universities and museums, including the University of Pennsylvania Museum of Archaeology and Anthropology and the Smithsonian Institution, have discussed, and in some cases, developed policies for how to deal with the remains of enslaved people that are held in their collections.

 But in France, critics say, the Museum of Mankind limits research into sensitive items in its collection, withholding essential information for restitution claims.
 The museum has a long-standing policy of only returning “nominally identified” remains, meaning corpse fragments from a specific person with a connection to the claimant.
 Some scholars say it is a restrictive tactic designed to block returns.